Bow Size Chart & Calculator — What Size Bow Do I Need?

 What is the best bow length for beginners?

 Beginners should choose bow length based on draw length, not experience.
 For recurve: 68 inches is most versatile (fits 27-29 inch draws).
 For compound: 33-35 inch axle-to-axle is easiest to shoot and most forgiving.
 For traditional: 66-68 inches for average adults.
 Longer bows are more forgiving and easier to shoot accurately for beginners.
-Shop beginner recurve bows at Lancaster Archery.
+Shop beginner recurve bows at Optics Planet.

 Does bow length affect accuracy?